vroger11/vroger11.github.io/_posts/2020-06-24-tweaks_to_speedup-DL.markdown

 ```

 # Have the latest driver
-An other trick I use is to always have an up to date graphic drivers.
+Another trick I use is to have an up-to-date graphic driver.
 Hence, I can benefit from the last optimizations.
 Since July 2019, Ubuntu offers the latest Nvidia drivers to LTS users.